 - Additional space can be used for general classrooms, Middle Division meeting and conference areas, and additional storage.

-A Campus Center resides on the first floor of the new three-story Upper Division science building.
+Our Campus Center resides on the first floor of the new three-story Upper Division science building.
 The Campus Center has become the hub of student life during the day and provides a safe and environmentally-conscious facility after school hours.
 This space is geared toward the overall well-being of our students, as socially-confident students are better learners and leaders.
 Some of the best collaborative work is accomplished in unstructured time and space.

 New Campus Center Highlights